-To legally protect your name, you need to conduct a formal trademark search and file a trademark application.
-After you file, your business name protection takes effect.
-This guarantees your name is unique and protected from people who would try to use it without your permission.
+To provide legal protection for your name, you need to conduct a formal trademark search and file a trademark application.
+After you file, business name protection takes effect.
+This guarantees your name is unique and will help deter people who would try to use it without your permission.

 Legal matters aside, having a trademark is one of the most valuable marketing tools available, helping consumers quickly identify your brand.
 Think about brands like Coca-Cola and Nike whose business name and logo are instantly recognized and synonymous with their industry.

 Additionally, trademarks make it easy for customers to find you, providing an asset for effective communication with your audience.
-Whether it’s social media, website, email, print, site content, or storefront signage, trademarks offer instant recognition in a sea of competitors
+Whether it’s social media or storefront signage, trademarks offer instant recognition in a sea of competitors

-Look at it as the final step in securing your brand identity, so don’t neglect doing this as you register a business name.
+Look at it as the final step in securing your brand identity.
+Don’t neglect doing this as you register a business name.

 No matter how small your business is right now, registering your business name is a smart move.
-For a small fee, you get to brand your company, gain credibility, and gain more customers, all while giving your business an identity of its own.
+For a small fee, you get to brand your company, gain credibility, and gain more customers to get an identity of its own.
 This is vital in such a competitive marketplace.

 Lucky for you, our LLC set up service here at Inc Authority is 100% free and comes with a ton of other free business essentials.

 So, contact the business experts here at Inc Authority to secure your business name and launch your brand!